Is There a Dimmer Outlook Ahead for Valero Energy Corporation (VLO)?

-Valero Energy Corporation (NYSE:VLO) went up by 3.27% from its latest closing price compared to the recent 1-year high of $86.58.
-The company’s stock price has collected -5.23% of loss in the last five trading sessions.
+Valero Energy Corporation (NYSE:VLO) went up by 4.31% from its latest closing price compared to the recent 1-year high of $86.58.
+The company’s stock price has collected 6.64% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/07/21 that Twitter, IAC, Nvidia, Conagra: What to Watch in the Stock Market Today

 Is It Worth Investing in Valero Energy Corporation (NYSE :VLO) Right Now?

-Plus, the 36-month beta value for VLO is at 1.97.
+Valero Energy Corporation (NYSE:VLO) scored a price-to-earnings ratio above its average ratio, recording 38.41 x from its present earnings ratio.
+Plus, the 36-month beta value for VLO is at 1.87.
 Opinions of the stock are interesting as 14 analysts out of 20 who provided ratings for Valero Energy Corporation declared the stock was a “buy,” while 2 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.